Overview of eToro fees and charges

 In eToro's case, inactivity is defined as not logging into your account.
 So even if you're a buy-and-hold investor who doesn't trade frequently, you can easily prevent being charged by simply logging into your account from time to time, without even having to carry out a trade.

-Inactivity fee | $10 per month after one year inactivity.
-Inactivity means that you don't log in to your account | No inactivity fee | €10 per month after 1 year of trading inactivity and if no deposit was made in the last 90 days |
+$10 per month after one year inactivity. eToro defines inactivity as not logging into your account.
+No inactivity fee €10 per month after 1 year of trading inactivity and if no deposit was made in the last 90 days

 FAQ